pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 6.

-6. Add a an icon image for your site that will show in the browser tab
+Add a an icon image for your site that will show in the browser tab

 <details>